 - Turn on the server.
-If the server already is turned on, press Ctrl+Alt+Del. - When the ServeRAID Mini-Configuration prompt appears, press Ctrl+i. - If your system contains more than one ServeRAID adapter or controller, a selection screen will appear.
+If the server already is turned on, restart it. - When the ServeRAID Mini-Configuration prompt appears, press Ctrl+i. - If the system contains more than one ServeRAID adapter or controller, a selection screen will appear.
 To continue: - a.
 Use the Up Arrow (↑) or Down Arrow (↓) key to select an adapter or controller. - b.
 Press Enter.

-If your system contains only one ServeRAID adapter or controller, or after you select a ServeRAID adapter or controller, the Main Menu appears.
+If the system contains only one ServeRAID adapter or controller, or after you select a ServeRAID adapter or controller, the Main Menu appears.